 Optional Excursion - Sydney Harbor Dinner Cruise

 Sydney Opera House

 Sydney’s laid-back outdoor lifestyle and natural allure make it one of the world’s most pleasant cities.
 Situated directly by the harbor of Port Jackson, with the Harbor Bridge and Opera House jutting out into the skyline, the city is truly a sight to behold.
 On your guided sightseeing tour, learn about the country’s first European settlers: convicted criminals who arrived in the late 18th century.
-Pass by Chinatown and the grand public buildings on Macquarie Street.
-See Darling Harbor, the Rocks and world-famous Bondi Beach.
+Pass by Chinatown and the Royal Botanic Garden.
+See Darling Harbor, the Rocks, the Gap at Watsons Bay and world-famous Bondi Beach.
 Then, step inside the iconic Opera House for a guided tour.
 In the evening, opt to take a dinner cruise around Sydney Harbor.